 Sample Size

-Overall, based on the power analyses in section 2.5, a total sample size of 30 participants will be recruited.
+Overall, based on the power analyses in section 2.5, a total sample size of 30 participants will be tested.
 This sample size adheres to the higher end of sample size estimates (Hypothesis 2 (2.5.2) showing 30 participants needed).

 2.2 Participants